AltaraceO/fullstack_bootcamp-fbi_api/README.md

 - Made full use of conditional rendering to disable buttons, show alerts and toggle between different options.

+- All **HTML** and **CSS** features are my own.
+Used media queries to make sure that the site is responsive.

 ### `What I learned most`

 The value of an organized and well-executed plan.
-Time management and clear goals ensured I was able to explore different options and arrive at a finished product.
+Time management and clear goals ensured I was able to explore different options and arrive at a finished product within the allotted time.